Central Expressway (Dallas): History

 The Central project was first proposed by Dallas City Planner George E. Kessler in 1911, who suggested that the city buy the right of way of the Houston and Texas Central Railway (H&TC) to remove the railway tracks and construct a Central Boulevard (later renamed the Central Expressway project) in their place.
 The Central project became a real project in the 1920s (with first mention in The Dallas Morning News in December 1924), but resistance from the Southern Pacific railroad company proved to be a serious obstacle that delayed the project for decades.
 Southern Pacific opposed the use of their railroad's right of way to construct Central Expressway, and it was this opposition and lobbying of political forces that caused the significant delays in the construction to the early 1950s.

 Parts of North Central Expressway were opened in 1950.
 The route from Downtown to Mockingbird Lane was fully functional by the end of 1952, and the whole route to Campbell Road in Richardson was opened for traffic in August 1956.
 By the time Central Expressway opened for traffic, North Dallas and Richardson had already expanded beyond expectations, and the new highway was already hopelessly inadequate by the 1960s.
 The Expressway did not reach the city of Anna and the northern Collin County line until late 1969 or early 1970.

 Reconstruction

 Prior to reconstruction, the North Central Expressway was considered to be one of the most poorly designed freeways in the nation.
 Though initially an engineering marvel as Dallas's first freeway when it opened to traffic in 1950, the explosive growth that soon hit North Dallas and the nearby suburbs quickly overwhelmed its design and capacity.
 By the 1980s, the four-lane freeway had acquired a reputation for severe rush-hour traffic jams.

-In the early 1980s, the Texas Department of Transportation floated plans to build an elevated structure above the existing freeway.
-After considerable study and debate, elevated structures were eliminated.
-Construction started in 1992 and was finally completed in November 1999.
-Total reconstruction cost was around $600 million.